carissaallen/aws/notes/cloud-computing/cloud-concepts.md

 Six advantages of cloud computing:
 1. Trade capital expense for variable expense
 	- not invested in data centers and servers before you know how you're going to use them
-	- paying only for actual consumption of resources
+	- only paying for _actual_ consumption of resources
 2. Benefit from massive economies of scale
 	- Amazon has a larger purchasing power (they build their own servers!)
 3. Not guessing about capacity